Ford Windstar: Third generation (Ford Freestar; 2004–2007)

 The third-generation Ford Windstar was released for the 2004 model year, becoming the Ford Freestar.
 Moving away from the New Edge styling language of the previous generation (though much of the roofline was retained), designers styled the Freestyle in line with updated Ford sedans, station wagons and SUVs, including the Ford Explorer, Ford Freestyle, and Ford Five Hundred.
 In another major change, the new generation became the first Ford-designed minivan marketed by Lincoln-Mercury, as Mercury replaced the Villager by the Mercury Monterey (see below).

 Alongside the evolutionary updates to the exterior, the interior saw multiple updates of its own.
 The curved dashboard layout of the two previous generations was abandoned entirely, sharing much of its design with the then-upcoming Ford Five Hundred (with the primary exception of its column-shifted transmission).
 In a functional change, the third-row seat was redesigned to stow into the floor, and optionally fold backwards (creating a rear-facing "tailgating" seat with the liftgate open).
 Following their standardization in 2002, the Freestar was the first Ford minivan produced solely with dual sliding doors.

 While sharing the same MV1 platform as the second-generation Windstar, the primary initiative of the $600 million redesign focused on driveline reliability, an issue that had plagued the Windstar since its 1994 introduction.
 In its development, the Freestar saw the addition of heavier-duty drive axles, larger wheel bearings, and the standardization of four-wheel disc brakes.
 The 3.0L and 3.8L V6 engines were both retired in favor of two new engines (both developed from the 3.8L V6).
-The standard engine (offered only in the United States) was a 193hp 3.9L V6, shared with the Ford Mustang; a 201hp 4.2L V6 was offered as an option (standard for Canada and export vehicles).
+The standard engine (offered only in the United States) was a 193hp 3.9L, shared with the Ford Mustang; a 201hp 4.2L V6 was offered as an option.
+The 4.2L was made standard in all vans in the late 2007 model year after the 3.9L ceased production, and all Canada and export vehicles.

 As part of the initiative to improve driveline reliability, the 4-speed automatic transmission saw upgrades for improved shifting and reliability.
 Despite that, transmission failures were still common.
 NHTSA launched an investigation into the 2004 and 2005 Freestar and Monterey due to numerous complaints with regard to the equipped 4F50N transmission.
 Although the investigation is centered on the torque converter, specifically the failure of the torque converter spline shaft, these failures often required the entire transaxle be rebuilt or replaced.
 Ford later recalled 2004 and 2005 Freestars and Montereys to have the torque converter replaced free of charge, although 2006-2007 models still suffered from torque converter problems, despite not being recalled.